 TIP: If you leave food, don’t forget paper plates, cups, and utensils, if needed.
 And leave a waste receptacle out in plain sight.

 Be Careful with the Scent

-Many people are allergic to certain scents and deodorizers, so don’t spray the air or plug in air fresheners unless you must.
+Many people are allergic to certain scents and deodorizers, so don’t spray the air or plug-in air fresheners unless you must.
 Don’t burn candles or incense for the same reason.
 If weather and noise permits, open the windows.
-DO put out fresh baked cookies or breads or other yummy, great smelling snacks.
+DO put out fresh baked cookies or bread or other yummy, great smelling snacks.